chintunglin/nextrngbook/docs/index.md

 perform well in statistical simulations, they are not considered as secure.
 Their linearity allows attackers to predict future values by solving recurrence relations from a few observed outputs.
+To address this,  **SAFE** (Secure And Fast Encryption), Deng et al. [[6]](#references) proposed to use two shuffle tables with injection of two good RNGs with nonlinearity transformation and mutual shuffling technique to resist attacks.

-There are several secure RNGs/ciphers proposed in the literature.
+There are several other popular secure RNGs/ciphers proposed in the literature.
 For example, **RC4** is a popular 8-bit RNG and **HC-256**, **ChaCha/Salsa** and **Rabbit** are popular secure ciphers which are among the finalists in eStream Project.